dkgs/ms/README.md

 Simple movie service.

-This movie service provides an HATEOAS style API.
-In order to use it directly, a CLI client is put at disposal, but any GUI can be develop on top of this service.
+This movie service provides an HATEOAS style API (actually serializes in HTML for convenience).

+The application is composed of two parts.

+The first, in the `namespace service` provides the business logic and is based on dynamic polymorphism because we may expect heterogeneous implementations at runtime.

+The second, in the `namespace api` provides an external API to discuss with the business logic.
+It is actually an HTPP REST server.

 ## Building steps